Expert in Tax Law and Taxpayer Defence, Trusts law and Trusts disputes

 Commentary and publications

-The latest edition of this international publication, whose New Zealand contribution was originally written and is annually revised by our team, was released on 18 May 2023.
-To read the new New Zealand chapter, click here.
+The latest edition of this international publication, whose New Zealand contribution was originally written and is annually revised by our team, was released on 16 May 2024.
+To read the latest New Zealand chapter, click here

 OLD SOUTH BRITISH CHAMBERS, LEVEL 3, 3-13 SHORTLAND STREET, AUCKLAND, NEW ZEALAND